 - Our advanced NLP understands customer requests and responds conversationally with a minimum accuracy of 85%.

 - Intone offers efficient omnichannel support through easy integration with commonly used customer support channels like Gmail, Outlook 365, etc.

 - Intone offers top-of-the-line enterprise-grade security with a minimum of 256-bit encryption at both transmission and rest.

-- Intone’s RPA will anonymize your data to ensure greater protection of sensitive data and information.
+- Intone’s RPA will anonymize your data management service to ensure greater protection of sensitive data and information.

 - Intone offers end-to-end hyper-automation with our low-code engine.